CSA-OCP-GER/aad-identity-for-developers/challenge-4-oauth2-code-grant.md

 ## Run the Token Echo Server

 Open another shell and run the `Token Echo Server` from [`apps/token-echo-server`](apps/token-echo-server) in this repository.
 This helper ASP.NET Core tool is used to echo the token issued by your AAD.
 The tool is listening on port 5001 on your local machine.
-Tokens are accepted on the route `http://localhost:5001/api/tokenechocode`. this is why we initially registered an AAD application with a reply url pointing to `http://localhost:5001/api/tokenechocode`.
+Tokens are accepted on the route `http://localhost:5001/api/tokenechocode`.
+That's the reason why we initially registered an AAD application with a reply url pointing to `http://localhost:5001/api/tokenechocode`.

 ```shell
 dotnet run